 Text in quotation marks is displayed with the face font-latex-string-face.
-Besides the various forms of opening and closing double and single quotation marks so-called guillemets (<<, >>) can be used for quoting.
-Because there are two styles of using them-French style: << text >>; German style: >>text<<-you can customize the variable font-latex-quotes to tell font-latex which type you are using.
+Besides the various forms of opening and closing double and single quotation marks, so-called guillemets (<<, >>) can be used for quoting.
+Because there are two styles of using them-French style: << text >>; German style: >>text<<-you can customize the variable font-latex-quotes to tell font-latex which type you are using if the correct value cannot be derived from document properties.